microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-get.md

 # Get fileStorageContainer
 Namespace: microsoft.graph

+> [!IMPORTANT]
+> APIs under the `/beta` version in Microsoft Graph are subject to change.
+Use of these APIs in production applications is not supported.
+To determine whether an API is available in v1.0, use the **Version** selector.

-Retrieve the metadata for a [fileStorageContainer](../resources/filestoragecontainer.md) object.
+Retrieve the properties of a [fileStorageContainer](../resources/filestoragecontainer.md).

-The application calling this API must have read permission to fileStorageContainers of the containerType the fileStoreageContainer belongs to.
+The application calling this API must have read permission to fileStorageContainers of the respective container type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).